 Pistol Caliber (5-8.5 oz.)

+What is the recommended buffer weight for a 9mm AR?
 The heaviest buffers belong to the dedicated pistol-caliber AR platforms.
 These buffers often consist of a steel housing rather than aluminum and have a wide range of possible weights, often around 5 oz.

 The rationale is that a direct blowback design applies more pressure directly to the BCG which slams into the buffer with no gas system to soften the blow, thus necessitating a considerably heavier buffer.

-The secondary reasoning for a considerably heavier buffer for pistol caliber AR-pattern weapons is the nature of the weapons.
+The secondary reason for a considerably heavier buffer for pistol caliber AR-pattern weapons is the nature of the weapons.
 There are a number of full-size, 16” pistol caliber carbines but an extremely popular alternative has been to go with pistol configurations.